kite-org/kite/docs/plugins/api/plugin-config.md

 ## Internationalization

-The optional `i18n` field accepts the plugin's English and Chinese dictionaries.
+The optional `i18n` field configures the plugin's English and Chinese translations.
 Name the `resources` returned by `createPluginI18n()` as `translations` and pass them into the configuration:

 ```tsx
 import { definePlugin } from '@kite-dev/plugin-sdk'